cloudfoundry-community/safe-boshrelease/README.md

 initial root token.
 Be safe out there!
 ```

+**Note**: You will need safe v1.0.0 or higher, since this BOSH
+release now ships with Vault 1.0.2, and `safe init` from earlier
+versions are known to not work.

 That's all there is to it!

 ## Using the Vault Service Broker